soda3x/ar-nobackend-client/README.md

 Create a package to distribute to players so that they can play on your Arma Reforger servers with no backend

-This script will, given a valid Arma Reforger dedicated server configuration file and directory containing addons, package up all required addons and generate a launch script for your clients to use to connect directly to your server and put the into a zip file for easy sharing.
+This script will, given a valid Arma Reforger dedicated server configuration file and directory containing addons, package up all required addons and generate a launch script for your clients to use to connect directly to your server and put into a zip file for easy sharing.
 No fuss or hassle.